janaagaard75/FilmFilter/website/README.md

 * Filtering one category should update the others.
   * Example: How do I easily see that the movie Logan isn't shown in 3D anywhere?
+  * Would it be better to disable the movies that are filtered out?
   * Add a reset button.
 * Bug: It can happen that multiple movies have the same key.
 * Store a parsed version of the data in local storage instead of the raw API data.